The Equality Act and your child’s education

 In other cases, the fact that an education setting can’t make reasonable adjustments may mean that your child meets the threshold for an Education, Health and Care (EHC) plan (England), a statement of special educational needs (Wales) or a coordinated support plan (Scotland).

 These are legal documents that set out the support that your child needs.
-They are usually given to a child where they need more support that a nursery, school or college can reasonably provide.
+They are usually given to a child where they need more support than a nursery, school or college can reasonably provide.
 They are not available to young people in higher education.

 The Public Sector Equality Duty